trendless/chtmlrelay/www/src/info.md

 ### What's running under the hood?

-{{config.mail_domain}} employs free, open-source software assembled by a small group of voluntary devs who publicly develop the reference chatmail relay implementation, which aims to be low-maintenance, resource-efficient, and interoperable with other standards-compliant encrypted email services.
+{{config.mail_domain}} employs free, open-source software assembled by a small group of voluntary devs who publicly develop the reference chatmail relay implementation -- which aims to be low-maintenance, resource-efficient, and interoperable with other standards-compliant encrypted email services.